These Super Easy Mini Vegetable Lasagna Cups are such a cute individual serving size version of everyone’s favourite comfort food, lightened up!

 - 1/2 tsp each Salt & pepper to taste

 - 1 cup pasta sauce

 - 1-2 tbsp chopped fresh basil

-- Preheat the oven to 400 F. Grease 4 ramekins with olive oil.
-In a medium-sized bowl, mix tomato sauce with salt and pepper.
-Set aside.
+- Preheat the oven to 400 F. Grease four (8 oz/1 cup sized) ramekins with olive oil.

-- Divide remaining ingredients evenly among ramekins, starting with ricotta cheese, then lasagna noodles, veggies and more ricotta.
-Top with lasagna sheets and pour a bit of tomato sauce over top (you can also add in a bit of tomato sauce before AND after you put on the top layer of lasagna noodles) Add grated mozzarella cheese to top of each ramekin.
+- Divide fillings evenly among ramekins, starting with ricotta cheese, then lasagna noodles, veggies and more ricotta.
+Top with more lasagna noodles and pour a bit of pasta sauce over top (about 1/4 cup's worth).
+Add grated mozzarella cheese to the top of each ramekin.